 "You can make a difference," says Tony.
 "Small businesses can punch well above their weight, competing in areas traditionally reserved for big business."

-Of course, some of these tasks may call for the services of an IT expert but they are all simple changes and they don’t have to cost the earth.
+Of course, some of these tasks may call for the services of an IT expert or an ecommerce website developer, but they are all simple changes and they don't have to cost the earth.
 By shopping around for some of the specific IT upgrades suggested by Tony, you can achieve a lot more without spending too much.

 Here are Tony's ten top tips for improving the performance of your website: